Eligibility (ss 7, pt 2.11A Social Security Act 1991 (Cth))

 - have to travel to and from home for work (including volunteer work), study, training or job-seeking.

 Rent Assistance is not available to people who pay rent to state housing.
-Rent Assistance is also not paid to people who are single, aged under 25 without dependents, living in a parent’s home, and receiving the Newstart Allowance.
+Rent Assistance is also not paid to people who are single, aged under 25 with-out dependents, living in a parent’s home, and receiving the JobSeeker Payment.

-A person who is experiencing severe financial harship may be eligible for a one-off payment.
+A person who is experiencing severe financial hardship may be eligible for a one-off payment.
 The payment applies to particular crisis situations, including:

 - a person has just come out of prison or psychiatric confinement (of at least 14 days’ duration);